mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/channels_docker.rst

 If you want to edit individual channels by their grayscale component, you will need to manually separate a layer.
 This can be done with a series of commands with the layer docker.

 #.
 Select the layer you want to break apart.
 #.
-Go to :menuselection:`Image --> Separate Image`
+Go to :menuselection:`Image --> Separate Image`.
 #.
 Select the following options and click :guilabel:`OK`:

     #.
-Source: Current Layer
+Source: Current Layer.
     #.
-Alpha Options: Create separate separation from alpha channel
+Alpha Options: Create separate separation from alpha channel.
     #.
-Output to Grayscale, not color: unchecked
+Output to Grayscale, not color: unchecked.

 #.
-Hide your original layer
+Hide your original layer.
 #.
-Select All of the new channel layers and put them in a group layer (:menuselection:`Layer --> Quick Group`)
+Select All of the new channel layers and put them in a group layer (:menuselection:`Layer --> Quick Group`).
 #.
-Select the Red layer and change the blending mode to "Copy Red" (these are in the Misc. category)
+Select the Red layer and change the blending mode to "Copy Red" (these are in the Misc. category).
 #.
-Select the Green layer and change the blending mode  to "Copy Green"
+Select the Green layer and change the blending mode  to "Copy Green".
 #.
-Select the Blue layer and change the blending mode to "Copy Blue"
+Select the Blue layer and change the blending mode to "Copy Blue" .
 #.
 Make sure the Alpha layer is at the bottom of the group.
 #.
 Enable Inherit Alpha for the Red, Green, and Blue layers.